top of page

 Aboveground Storage Tank Considerations

-Aboveground storage tank (AST) requirements address fuel storage in aboveground tanks including double-walled construction with leak detection between primary and secondary containment, dike or substantial spill containment around the tank addressing the tank capacity, fire protection clearances from buildings and property lines, electrical classification under NEC for areas containing flammable vapors, and combined provisions.
+Aboveground storage tank (AST) requirements address fuel storage in aboveground tanks including double-walled construction with leak detection between primary and secondary containment, dike or spill containment around the tank addressing the tank capacity, fire protection clearances from buildings and property lines, electrical classification under NEC for areas containing flammable vapors, and provisions.
 AST installations face FDEP regulatory coordination similar to UST installations but with different specific provisions reflecting the aboveground configuration.
-Substantial commercial fuel facilities may use AST configurations for substantial fuel storage volumes.
+Commercial fuel facilities may use AST configurations for fuel storage volumes.

 Vapor Recovery and Air Quality